tolsmadavid/dotfiles/README.md

 ## Awesome

 I am just getting started with AwesomeWm.
 I love the beautiful setups that can be seen on r/unixporn and the flexibility really applealed to me.
 This section is going to be incomplete for a while, but work will start!

+### Awesome Testing

+In order to develop the awesome config files before having a complete working setup, we can create an xserver inside an existing window manager.
+In this case I have been useing KDE Plasma as my desktop enviroment.
+We can use Xnest to spwan a window, then run awesomeWm inside that window.

+#### Spawn the Xserver window

+`Xnest -ac -geometry 1366x768`

+#### Start awesomeWm

+`DISPLAY=:1 awesome`